johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 #### Progressive Disclosure towards Distributed Actors

 The introduction of `distributed actor` is purely incremental, and does not imply any changes to the local programming model as defined by `actor`.
-However, once developers understand the "share nothing" and "all communication through asynchronous functions (messages)", it is relatively simple to map the same understanding onto the distributed setting.
+However, once developers understand "share nothing" and "all communications are done through asynchronous functions (messages)", it is relatively simple to map the same understanding onto the distributed setting.

-None of the distributed systems aspects of distributed actors leak through to local-only actors, and developers who do not wish to use distributed actors, may simply ignore them.
+None of the distributed systems aspects of distributed actors leaks through to local-only actors.
+Developers who do not wish to use distributed actors may simply ignore them.

-Developers who first encounter a `distributed actor` in some API beyond their control can more easily learn about it if they have already seen actors in other pieces of their programs, since the same mental model applies to distributed as well as local-only actors.
-The big difference being the inclusion of serialization and networking, this however can be quickly understood with the general "it will be slower than a local call" intuition.
-This is no different from having _some_ asynchronous functions performing "very heavy" work (like sending HTTP requests by calling `httpClient.post(<file upload>)`) while some other async functions are relatively fast -- developers always need to reason about _what_ a function does in any case to understand performance characteristics.
+Developers who first encounter `distributed actor` in some API beyond their control can more easily learn about it if they have already seen actors in other parts of their programs, since the same mental model applies to distributed as well as local-only actors.
+The big difference is the inclusion of serialization and networking, but it can be quickly understood with the general "it will be slower than a local call" intuition.
+This is no different from having _some_ asynchronous functions performing "very heavy" work (like sending HTTP requests by calling `httpClient.post(<file upload>)`) while some other asynchronous functions are relatively fast--developers always need to reason about _what_ a function does in any case to understand performance characteristics.

-Swift's Distributed Actors help because we can explicitly mark such network interaction heavy objects as distributed actors, and therefore we know that distributed functions are going to use e.g. networking, so invoking it repeatedly loops may not be the best idea.
-Xcode and other IDEs can make use of this static information to even highlight distributed actor functions in some color, helping developers understand where exactly networking costs are to be expected.
+Swift's Distributed Actors help because we can explicitly mark such network interaction heavy objects as `distributed actor`s, and therefore we know that distributed functions are going to use e.g. networking, so invoking them repeatedly in loops may not be the best idea.
+Xcode and other IDEs can make use of this static information to e.g. highlight distributed actor functions, helping developers understand where exactly networking costs are to be expected.

 ### Distributed Actor Initializers

 #### Local `DistributedActor` initializer

-All distributed actors automatically synthesize a special, required, initializer that accepts an `ActorTransport`.
-This initializer is _special_ and must not be overriden, and must be called into by all other constructors of such distributed actor.
+All distributed actors automatically synthesize a required initializer that accepts an `ActorTransport`.
+This initializer is _special_ and must not be overridden, and must be called into by all other initializers of such distributed actor.
 The synthesized initializer boils down to the following:

 ```swift
 distributed actor Greeter {